 Should the Board refuse to license any individual on the basis of any factors listed in A.C.A. § 17-97-101, et seq., a rehabilitation plan shall be developed and successful completion of the plan shall permit re-application.
-If refusal to license or register is based upon results of a criminal background check pursuant to A.C.A. § 17-97-312(f) the license or registration may be granted only upon waiver by the Board of the conviction.
-Any applicant for license or registration who has plead guilty, nolo contendere, or been found guilty of a permanently disqualifying offense listed in A.C.A. § 97-17-312(m) (2) shall not be eligible for licensure or registration.
+If refusal to license or register is based upon results of a criminal background check pursuant to A.C.A. § 17-97-312(f) 17-2-102(a), the license or registration may be granted only upon waiver by the Board of the conviction.
+Any applicant for license or registration who has plead guilty, nolo contendere, or been found guilty of a permanently disqualifying offense listed in A.C.A. § 97-17-312(m) (2)-17-2-102(e) shall not be eligible for licensure or registration.